Adam Starchild: Adam Starchild

 Around 1975 or 1976, McConahy changed his name to Adam Aristotle Starchild.
 In February 1976, a photograph of him as Adam Starchild appeared in the gay newspaper The Advocate by that name.
 The paper reported that Starchild, an "openly gay business consultant" of West Hudson Business Service, Kearny, N.J., had received a Presidential Sports Award from Gerald Ford for his canoe expeditions through the Quetico-Superior wilderness area of Minnesota and Ontario.

 On 4 March 1976, an obituary appeared in the Kearny Observer as follows:

 Malcolm McConahy, of 325 Maple St., was killed in an auto accident in Minneapolis, Minn. while visiting relatives.
 McConahy was the sales manager for the West Hudson Business Service and recently opened his own consulting firm, McConahy Associates.
 He is survived by a brother in Tennessee.

-In May 1976, he appeared in Bergen County courthouse seeking dismissal of a lawsuit he had filed one year earlier against his mother.
+In May 1976, he appeared in the Bergen County, New Jersey courthouse seeking dismissal of a lawsuit he had filed one year earlier against his mother.

 Starchild's writing career began at about the same time as he changed his name.
 He was prolific, writing on topics that broadly reflected his libertarian, anti-tax, anti-government attitudes.
 He often used publishers who specialised in producing works of a similar nature, such as Loompanics Unlimited, Paladin Press and Scope International.
 Periods in the 1970s and 80s when he produced no books appear to tie-in with times when he was in prison.

 In 1977, the Traverse City Record-Eagle reported that Starchild was involved in a number of supposed charitable organisations funded by a wealthy Michigander, Francis Duffield Shelden: the Church of the New Revelation of Kearny, New Jersey, Brother Paul's Children's Mission on North Fox Island, Michigan, the Educational Foundation for Youth of Illinois, and the Ocean Living Institute of New Jersey—the last allegedly devoted to underwater habitats, aquaculture, ocean architecture, and ocean law, which were said to be tax dodges and fronts for sexual activity involving boys.

 In 1976, Shelden fled to the Netherlands to escape impending charges.
 To protect his assets, he handed two million dollars in securities to Starchild, who had advised the creation of an offshore trust with himself as trustee.
 However, Starchild neglected to provide proper accounting or hand over the securities to the successor trustee, Edward Brongersma, whom an increasingly worried Shelden appointed.
 Despite being an international fugitive, in 1983 Shelden managed to successfully take Starchild to court to reclaim the funds.